Wall Street scores weekly gains, but sags for the day

-NEW YORK (Reuters) - U.S. stocks ended their first positive week in four with a down day on Friday as investors were reluctant to buy going into a long weekend, with uncertainty still swirling around Europe.
+NEW YORK (Reuters) - Stocks ended their first positive week in four with a down day on Friday as investors were reluctant to buy going into a long weekend, with uncertainty still swirling around Europe.

 An S&P index of industrial shares .GSPI ranked among the session’s biggest losers while weakness in large-cap tech stocks like Google Inc (GOOG.O) kept the Nasdaq in negative territory.